 Click here for an index to the deeds for 426 Beacon.

 On June 21, 1904, Ralph Williams transferred the eastern 25 feet of the 54 foot lot to his sister, Ruth Sears, and retained the western 29 foot lot.
 He is shown as the owner on the original building permit application for 424 Beacon, and she is shown as the owner on the application for 426 Beacon.
 Both applications were dated August 1, 1904.

 Architectural plans of 424-426 Beacon — including elevations, piling plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-83).

-Ruth Sears married in 1934 to Dr. Richard Chute and moved to 350 Marlborough.
+Ruth Sears married in 1934 to Dr. Richard Chute, a urologist, and moved to 350 Marlborough.
 Esther Sears died in May of 1935, having fallen from her third floor bedroom window, apparently while sleepwalking.